IEEE-VIT/.github/profile/README.md

 </p>

 We've been working together, brainstorming and bringing ideas to life.
-Let's start contributing to our exciting projects!!<a href="https://youtu.be/nn_0zPAfyo8">🪐</a>
+Go ahead and start contributing to our exciting projects!!<a href="https://youtu.be/nn_0zPAfyo8">🪐</a>
 <br><br>
 Showcase your problem-solving skills in a global 24-hour Programming Challenge, <b>IEEEXtreme</b>!
 <br>